jomartin-999/spring-boot-for-vmware-gemfire/docs/guides/caching-inline-async.md

 ```

 It should be noted that AEQs can only be created and registered on
-Regions existing on the server-side of an VMware GemFire system.
+Regions existing on the server-side of an [vmware-gemfire-name] system.
 That
 is, you cannot add an AEQ to a client-side Region.
 Therefore, in all
 your *Async Inline Caching* Uses Cases (UC), synchronous or
-asynchronous, it will be the servers in an VMware GemFire cluster that
+asynchronous, it will be the servers in an [vmware-gemfire-name] cluster that
 are responsible for *Write-Behind* functionality to the backend data
-store, not a Spring Boot, VMware GemFire client application.
+store, not a Spring Boot, [vmware-gemfire-name] client application.

-However, for demonstration purposes, we override SBDG’s
+However, for demonstration purposes, we override [spring-boot-gemfire-name]’s
 *auto-configuration* providing a `ClientCache` instance by default
 simply by enabling the "*peer-cache*" Spring Profile, which replaces the
 `ClientCache` instance with a peer `Cache` instance instead.